ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export/index.md

 1. You can specify Excel styles (colors, fonts, borders etc) to be included in the Excel file.

 1. The data types of your columns are passed to Excel as part of the export so that if you can to work with the data within Excel in the correct format.
-1. The cells of the column header groups are merged in the same manner as the group headers in ag-Grid.
+1. The cells of the column header groups are merged in the same manner as the group headers in AG Grid.

 ## API